Long Distance Night Trains

-A faulty assumption underlying much of the debate around long-distance rail travel is the “three-hour rule,” which assumes travelers will choose to fly for trips over three hours.
-The three-hour rule has prevented policy makers from identifying improvements that would create significant ridership growth.
+A faulty assumption held by rail planners is the “three-hour rule,” which assumes travelers will choose to fly for trips over three hours.
+This is often expressed as the "100-300 mile sweet spot" for trains.

 In fact, trains are fast, convenient and affordable – at any distance.